 Don’t estimate the power of water.
 Water under pressure is highly abrasive.
 In fact, it is used for cutting toughened glass and many other products in manufacturing processes.

 SMALL LEAKS RAPIDLY BECOME LARGE LEAKS…

-Here at Leaktech, we have seen many different types of leaks during the last 33 years of specialist leak detection.
+As well as locating underground services, here at the Leaktech Group, we have seen many different types of leaks during the last 33 years of specialist leak detection.
 We have the people, the knowledge and the unique equipment to resolve issues.
 That is why so many of our delivery partners are quality plumbing contractors who understand that there are many facets of quality leak detection above and beyond simply buying a piece of technology.

-Our unique knowledge and combination of technologies is why we re the industry leaders in leak detection.
-There are now many new businesses purporting to be Leak Detection Specialists.
+Our unique knowledge and combination of technologies is why we are the industry leaders in leak detection.
+There are now many new businesses purporting to be leak detection specialists.
 Nobody else has Leaktech’s 33 years of experience, range of technologies and skilled staff who ONLY specialise in leak detection and underground service location.

 In January 2020, we were contacted by our long-standing valued client J & K Plumbing Works from Gladstone.
 A major commercial centre in that city was virtually without water on both the domestic and the fire lines.
 The leak had presented over several hundred metres of a thick concrete carpark more than a kilometre in length.
 Despite major efforts by the experienced plumbing team, the leak could not be pinpointed.

 The centre was losing around 300,000 litres of water a day.
 That is equivalent to 1.5 Olympic swimming pools every day.

 Leaktech deployed to site from our Sunshine Coast office and commenced work with the plumbers late at night after the businesses had closed for the day.
 The leak was located, Leaktech carried out an underground service location to ensure it was safe to excavate and the concrete was cut by waiting contractors.